Health and wellness eco-resort, Costa Rica

-Responsible travel: Health and wellness eco-resort, Costa Rica
+Responsible tourism: Health and wellness eco-resort, Costa Rica

 We have planted hundreds of fruit and hardwood trees and hundreds more of ornamental, floral and fragrant plants.
 For this reason, we enjoy an abundance of wildlife - birds, butterflies, monkeys and more!
 We planted hardwood corridor connecting 2 primary forests, in hopes that one day monkey troops will travel through and have increase territory range.